Nan Kempner: Biography

-Born Nan Field Schlesinger in San Francisco, Kempner was the only child in a wealthy family.
+Born Nan Field Schlesinger in San Francisco, Kempner was the only child in a wealthy Jewish family.
 Her father, Albert "Speed" Schlesinger, who owned the largest car dealership in California, reportedly told his daughter, "You'll never make it on your face, so you'd better be interesting."
 Kempner started collecting couture clothing when she was a young woman living in San Francisco.

 Kempner attended Connecticut College, where she met Thomas Lenox Kempner, a banker and son of publisher Alan H. Kempner as well as grandson of Carl M. Loeb.
+The Kempner family was part of the well-established German-Jewish aristocracy of New York City.

-They married in the early 1950s and had three children.
+They married in 1952 and had three children.
 After living in London for a short time, the Kempners moved to New York City, where Nan became a leader in high society.

 Kempner, who missed only one runway season in 55 years, was widely considered among the most highly informed authorities in fashion.
 Over the course of her life, she owned one of the foremost private couture collections in the country, featuring classic designers such as Mainbocher and her favorite designers Yves Saint Laurent and Bill Blass.
 Her collection preserved some of the iconic outfits of mid-20th century couture.
 At various times in her life Kempner worked as a contributing editor for French Vogue, a fashion editor for Harper's Bazaar, a design consultant for Tiffany & Co., and an international representative of the auction house Christie's.

 Charity Work

 Over 30 years, she helped raise more than $75,000,000 for the Memorial Sloan-Kettering Cancer Center.
-The proceeds for her 2000 book, R.S.V.P, about good hostess etiquette, had its proceeds go to charity.
+The proceeds for her 2000 book, R.S.V.P, about good hostess etiquette, were donated to charity.